actionhero/actionhero/wiki/ops/production-notes.md

 - `PROJECT_ROOT`: This is useful when deploying actionhero applications on a server where symlinks will change under a running process.
 The cluster will look at your symlink `PROJECT_ROOT=/path/to/current_symlink` rather than the absolute path it was started from
 - `ACTIONHERO_ROOT`: This can used to set the absolute path to the actionhero binaries
-- `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the actionhero config file you wish to use.
-This is useful when you might have a `staging.config.json` and a `production.config.json`
+- `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the actionhero config directory you wish to use.
+This is useful when you might have a variable configs per server
 - `ACTIONHERO_TITLE`: The value of `api.id`, and the name for the pidfile in some boot configurations

 ## Daemon